 Copyright and teaching

 There is a great need to copy and use material produced by others for teaching purposes.
-Various different agreements and licences therefore regulate the usage of material in education.
-Some licences allow the copyright holder to specify how the material may be used.
+Different copyright agreements and licenses therefore regulate the usage of material in education.
+There are also free licenses allowing the copyright holder to specify how the material may be used.

 Using electronic course material